 3. Start Tresorit.

-You’ll need to download the desktop client if you haven’t already.
+You’ll need to download the desktop client if you haven’t done so already.

 4. Drag & drop the main folders to Tresorit to create tresors.